 For the longest time, she didn’t talk about how to collect a horse.
 She would mention it here and there but she wouldn’t tell me how to do it.
 Instead, we would focus on all the pre-requisites.

-I was always confused why she didn’t want to show me how and why it wasn’t more of a priority in our lessons.
+I was always confused about why she didn’t want to show me how to collect a horse, and why it wasn’t more of a priority in our lessons.

 Wasn’t collection super important?

-One day, we were working on flexion and she finally explained it.
+One day, we were working on neck flexion with Lucy.
+At that point she finally explained it to me.